Why do you need to understand CPU names?

 We can see right off the bat by looking at the tier that it’s an i7.
 This tells us it’s a pretty high-end CPU.
 Since it’s an i7, we also know that it’s an Intel processor (remember, an AMD CPU would be a Ryzen 7).

-Looking at the numbers, we see that it’s a 9700K, so we know that it’s 9th gen Intel.
-This means that it’s a couple of generations old, but not too outdated (it released in October 2018).
+Looking at the numbers, we see that it’s a 13700K, so we know that it’s 13th-gen Intel.
+This means that it’s the latest generation, and uses the LGA 1700 socket type (knowing this last bit requires some prior knowledge of Intel processor generations).

 On AMD’s side of things, let’s break down the Ryzen 5 5600G.